It’s Time To Start Talking About Suicide

 One of the first steps to preventing suicide is learning about it and being comfortable talking about suicide.
 Speaking safely about the subject of suicide can lower the risk of someone you know committing suicide.
-Here are some important facts to know:

 Almost 45,000 people in the United States die by suicide each year.